Skip to main content

 By Stephen C. Schultz

 Her family was concerned.
 There were regular fights and hurt feelings.
 They painfully witnessed the twinkle in her eyes fade and a sad hollowness consume her.
-It was time to intervene yet again...and they were pleased that she lowered her guard just enough to agree.
+It was time to intervene yet again, and they were relieved when she lowered her guard just enough to agree.

-Be sure to contact Darcy if you have any questions.
-She is here to assist in helping you learn more about RedCliff Recovery and the journey to sobriety.
-Darcy will answer questions, inspire hope, show the way and walk beside you throughout the process.
-It's not only what she does...it's simply who she is.
+Darcy will answer your questions, inspire hope, guide you, and walk beside you throughout the process.
+It's not just what she does—it's who she is.

 Darcy Holt